TFQ0/ksaa-api-tool/README.md

 - **custom-search** (`/v1/external/custom-search/`)
   - Stem search Api

-## Prerequisites

-### CORS Extension Required
+## CORS Extension Required

-Due to browser security restrictions (CORS policy), you need to install a browser extension to allow cross-origin requests when testing the API from a local HTML file.
+You need to install a browser extension to allow cross-origin requests when testing the API from a local HTML file.

 **📥 Install CORS Extension:**

 1. **Download the Extension:**
    - Visit: https://mybrowseraddon.com/access-control-allow-origin.html
-   - Click "Add to Chrome" (or your respective browser)
-   - Follow the installation prompts

 2. **Configure the Extension:**
    - After installation, click the extension icon in your browser toolbar